MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 - MEDICATIONS AND HORMONAL CAUSES: antihistamines, immunosuppressants, antacids, etc., can alter the composition of the tear film.
 The same applies to those who are in menopause, andropause, pregnancy, etc.

-HOW TO COUNTER IT?
+HOW TO COUNTERACT IT?

 - In environments with air conditioning, avoid temperatures that are too hot or too cold.
 Outdoors, use sunglasses (when possible) to reduce direct contact with gusts of wind, dust, and strong brightness from the surrounding environment.